 Tip 2: Prevent Malware Infection

 It is important that internal systems and devices are configured to prevent malware execution.
-In line with defence in depth approach, follow secure hardening practices for operating system builds in your environment.
-For example, Windows family may have different settings for certain Operating Systems, however, overall secure hardening baselines should be applicable to entire Windows OS family.
+In line with the defence-in-depth approach, follow secure hardening practices for operating system builds in your environment.
+For example, the Windows family may have different settings for certain Operating Systems, however, overall secure hardening baselines should be applicable to the entire Windows OS family.
 This includes separate baselines for servers and desktops.

-Patch Management is an important mitigation that ensures all exploitable bugs in your products are patched as soon as possible.
-Ensure that security updates are installed as they become available from product vendor.
+Patch Management is important mitigation that ensures all exploitable bugs in your products are patched as soon as possible.
+Ensure that security updates are installed as they become available from the product vendor.